Bend-Hack-n-Slash/Library-Bend-Hack-n-Slash-Website/bookshelf/Projects/Building A Self-sufficent Christian Intentional Community (WIP)/src/pamphlet/Terms.md

 ## Christian

-As Christians we should avoid a complete decoupling from society, because we are commanded to both bear a witness of Christ to the unsaved, and serve others to the best of our ability.
+As Christians, we should avoid a complete decoupling from society.
+We are commanded to both bear a witness of Christ to the unsaved, and serve others to the best of our ability.
 The internet and modern transport technologies provide a median option: Construct a Christian community designed to safeguard us and our children against corrupting influences, but, via trips to other communities and work through the internet, continue to share Christ to the greater world and help those in need.

 The benefit of organizing into such a community is to facilitate individual and corporate Christian growth in a safe environment with a tight knit group while still connecting with the local community for outreach ministries, charity, and entrepreneurial ventures.

 This book’s purpose is not to exhaustively define what a “Christian” is, but does look at the design of a community from a Christian perspective.
 So a very basic definition will be placed here:

 1. The Bible is God’s word to us and reveals God and His plan for the world to us as well as Human nature.
 1. Because of the fall, Humanity’s natural state is sinful.
 1. Christ is divine and our only path of salvation is His freely given gift.